scostello28/Bracket-Buster/README.md

 Accuracy: 0.78 (% predicted correctly)
 Precision: 0.78 (predicted positives % correct)
-Recall: 0.77 (% of positives predicted correctly)
+Recall: 0.77 (% of positives predicted correctly) f1 Score: 0.78 (weighted average of Precision and Recall)
 ```

 To Do: